Today I want to answer a very important question from Jacob. He writes:

 Low Testosterone & Health Problems

-Not to mention, low testosterone levels causes many health problems and diseases — such as
+Not to mention, low testosterone levels cause many health problems — such as

 - mental decline and memory loss